 She says one of the most common mistakes people make while spring cleaning is turning on a fan to circulate air, which instead riles up dust mites that have been settling into bedding, carpets, and other fabrics throughout the winter.

 Unfortunately, those with indoor allergies cannot cut corners and will have a hefty to-do list, Nguyen says.
 They should:

 - Wash bedding and stuffed animals in water at 130 degrees Fahrenheit or hotter, and finish by putting it in the dryer to kill dust mites.
 Make sure to check a product’s tags before drying a stuffed animal, as some may have specific cleaning instructions.

-- Avoid steam cleaning carpet, which will increase moisture, the perfect environment for mold.
+- Avoid steam-cleaning carpets.
+This will increase moisture, making it the perfect environment for mold.

-- Clean out the pantry, removing any opened foods and sweeping floors where cockroaches might find scraps.
+- Clean out the pantry, remove any open foods, and sweep floors where cockroaches might find scraps.
 Don’t forget that pet dish on the floor.

 Don’t forget to clean the air